Graham Streeter

 Streeter also wrote and directed the 2013 academically proclaimed documentary Boys in Peril, award-winning 2005 feature film Cages starring Mako Iwamatsu, Zelda Rubinstein and Bobby Tonelli.
 The film stayed in release in Asia for four weeks in 2007 and was the first Asian film to be purchased by the Hallmark Channel.

 His 2018 film I May Regret was selected for the San Diego International Film Festival.
 The film won the Grand Prix at the Vienna Independent Film Festival.

+At the 2023 edition of Vienna Independent Film Festival, Streeter received the Best Director award for the feature film Unfix.